Ideas for rainy days

 9. Explore the moors from the inside

 Get to know the National Park from the inside at The Moors National Park Centre in Danby.
-From the call of the curlew to the sheep on the moor, you’ll discover all about moorland wildlife without leaving the shelter of this old hunting lodge.
+From the call of the curlew to the sheep on the moor, you’ll discover all about moorland wildlife without leaving the shelter of this old shooting lodge.
 Add children’s activities every school holiday, an indoor climbing wall, locally made crafts and gifts, a fabulous art gallery and a café – that’s a weatherproof day out in any season.

 10. Drip, drip, splash, splash